Justinguu/zelp/README.md

 * I am most proud of the create review.
 Users can hover over the review, and click the star rating they thought about the resturant

+## Future features to come:

+* Add Categories for each resturant.

+* Add a search bar that will correspond with the Categories and the business names.